LorenzoVasi/Pinny/README.md

-# Pinny
+# Pinny BOT

-Pinny is a private Bot of Discord write with libraries Discord.js in Node.js
+Pinny is a private Bot of Discord write with libraries Discord.py in Python

+## Requirements

+For install Discord.py: `pip install -U discord.py`